6 Ways You Should be Marketing Your Pest Control Business

 - Responding to a negative review provides you with an opportunity to take a negative customer situation and potentially fix the issue.

-4. Advertise on Google
+4. Advertise with Google Ads

 Google Adwords is Google’s advertising platform and the largest online advertising platform in the world.